trisha2103/trisha2103/README.md

 ### 👩‍💻 About Me

 🎓 Master’s student in **Business Analytics** at UMass Boston
-💻 Background in **Computer Science** & passionate about **Data Science**, **AI**, and **Machine Learning**
+💻 Background in **Computer Science** & passionate about **Data Science**, **AI**, and **Analytics**
-🧠 Skilled in transforming data into actionable insights through modeling, analytics, and visualization
+🧠 Skilled in transforming data into actionable insights through modeling, analysis, and visualization
-🚀 Focused on building intelligent solutions using Python, SQL, and cutting-edge AI tools
+🚀 Focused on building intelligent, data-driven solutions using modern tools and techniques

 ---